leapwallet/cosmos-node-setup/docs/concepts.md

 ## Monitor

 By _monitor_, we mean a server that runs monitoring and alerting software such as PANIC and Prometheus.

-Validators will be jailed if they double sign.
-Double signing can only occur if two instances of a validator using the same private key are active at the same time.
-You needn't worry about a validator double signing if it restarts during a block because it locally stores which blocks it's processed.

 ## Blockchain Node